ancient-geek/CBDuetFileUpload/README.md

 ### Notes
-Part of this plugin were derived from the excellent cb2cm plugin: https://github.com/jkmnt/cb2cm Windows only.
+Part of this plugin were derived from the excellent cb2cm plugin: https://github.com/jkmnt/cb2cm.

+This plugin is for Windows only.